 Of course, it is better to visit other attractions in the city in the morning, such as Jardin Majorelle.
 Jardin Majorelle is one of the most popular places in the city that can be visited (entry is not free).
 This is a 12-acre botanical garden considered to be an artist’s paradise.
 Jardin Majorelle was created by Jacques Majorelle, a French painter.
 Over time, the Botanical Garden was bought by Yves Saint Laurent and Pierre Bergé in the 1980s and restored.
 The Jardin Majorelle has a small museum that focuses on Berber culture.
 “Since my arrival in Marrakech in 1966, I have remained fascinated by Berber art and culture.” -Pierre Bergé

-Menara Gardens, Saadian Tombs, Bahia Palace, El Badi Palace are other great places worth visiting.
-You can also enjoy the Koutoubia mosque architect from the outside, as the mosque is still used for worship, non-Muslims are not allowed inside.
-The highlight of the Koutoubia Mosque minaret is the 70-meter-high tower and can be seen all over Marrakech.
+Menara Gardens, Saadian Tombs, Bahia Palace, and El Badi Palace are other great places worth visiting.
+You can also enjoy the Koutoubia mosque architecture from the outside, as the mosque is still used for worship, and non-Muslims are not allowed inside.
+The highlight of the Koutoubia Mosque minaret is the 70-meter-high tower which can be seen all over Marrakech.
 You can get a city map at your accommodation.

 Try a traditional hammam

 If you want to try the public steam bath in Marrakech, the traditional hammam is the best option for you.
 Hammams are made for the public, so expect to have to share them with other people.
 Scrubbing your body and taking a steam bath in a hammam is one way to open your eyes to the culture of that country.